nearform/initium/quick-start-eks.md

 # Quick start

-In this guide we will see how to start the [Initium Platform](https://github.com/nearform/initium-platform) locally and deploy an application to it from a github action using the [Initium CLI](https://github.com/nearform/initium-cli).
+In this guide we will see how to start the [Initium Platform](https://github.com/nearform/initium-platform) to an EKS cluster and deploy an application to it from a GitHub action using the [Initium CLI](https://github.com/nearform/initium-cli).

 ## Prerequisites

-The Initium Platform uses `kind` so you need at least a way to run Docker.

-We use [asdf](https://asdf-vm.com/) to install the remanining tools.

-You can use [ngrok](https://ngrok.com/) to expose the platform to the GitHub action.
+- A working EKS cluster
+  - you can install the `eksctl` binary and create a cluster with it using the tools provided by `asdf` in `initium-platform` as explained below
+- The EBS CSI driver installed on the cluster
+  - you can follow [these instructions](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) to get it installed

 ## The Platform